 When referring to stone, the word SEALER is wrong.
-Well, technically it is not, but the reason why I said it's wrong is because sealers for stone are totally different from any other sealer most people are familiar with.
+Well, technically it is not, but the reason why I said it's wrong is because it's totally different from what most people are familiar with.

 To produce a finish (polished, matte, or satin), and to fill all of the little nicks, fissures and other surface imperfections.

 Some of us imagine it's a strong, thick coating that makes stone bullet proof.

 A sealer for stone is none of that - None!

 And that is why I said that the word sealer is wrong when referring to stone.